Co-production in social care: What it is and how to do it

 - Events and marketing - raising the national profile of co-production.
 Holding Oxfordshire’s first ever co-production festival

 - Supporting staff knowledge and confidence – for example, commissioners and project leads to understand co-production and how to do it.
-This has been essential, and done through a range of things e.g. providing guidance and advice, upskilling staff, helping to facilitate co-production events, modelling best practice, supporting staff to be able to push back as and when necessary in order to do be able to co-production, supporting people to have the confidence to try
+This has been essential, and done through a range of things e.g. providing guidance and advice, coaching and upskilling staff, helping to facilitate co-production events, modelling best practice, supporting staff to be able to have the confidence to work in a different way

-- Sharing the message internally - attending team meetings across the Council to talk about its work and encourage people to get involved
+- Sharing the message internally - attending team meetings across the Council to talk about co-production and encourage people to get involved

 - Developing training and resources – for example, face-to-face training and Oxfordshire’s Co-production Handbook